JOHN & TRACY WOOD ANDERSON - FOUNDERS & OWNERS

 Woodhouse Chocolate opened April 3rd, 2004 after several intense years spent in preparation; Tracy studied the skills of the chocolatier in California, Canada and Belgium, John gathered the necessary chocolate equipment as well as built the kitchen and shop from an 1890ís stone building.

 Tracy, as our founding chocolatier, created the original recipes and set the standards that have established Woodhouse Chocolate as one of the worldís best.
 She and her husband John continue to oversee operations and work with their daughter Christina Anderson, Head Chocolatier, to carry Woodhouse into the future while maintaining its rich traditions.

-Born to a culinary family, Christina spent a lot of time in the kitchen growing up, but it was not immediately obvious that cooking was to becoem her passion.
-In fact, her initial interest lay in the performing and then the visual arts.
-But it was while earning her degree in studio art at Scripps College in Claremont Californina that her love of cooking began to blossom.
-She found herself in the dorm kitchen ever more frequently baking cookies, cupcakes and other comfort foods.
-By senior year, as a weekly tradition of multi-course meals for friends had been established, Christina realized that she was to be chef and not a studio artist.
+Christina Wood Anderson spent a lot of time in the kitchen while growing up, but it was not immediately obvious that cooking was to become her passion.
+Her initial interests lay in the performing and visual arts.
+It was while earning her degree in studio art at Scripps College in Claremont, California that her love of cooking began to blossom.
+She simply kept finding herself in the dorm kitchen baking cookies, cupcakes and other comfort foods.
+By senior year, Christina had established a weekly tradition of preparing multi-course meals for friends.
+She quickly realized that she wanted to be a chef and not a studio artist.

-All through her teen years, Christina had spent her free time in the kitchen and behind the counter at her family's business, Woodhouse Chocolate, honing her skills as a chocolatier but she had no real restaurant experience.
-So, immediately after Scripps she spent six months at Eldorado Kitchen in Sonoma, California testing the waters and determining whether this was the career path for her.
-Next was twenty-one months getting a full Chef's degree at The California Culinary Academy in San Francisco, all the while working full time at City restaurants such as Catogna and Prospect.
+Although she had spent her teen years in the kitchen of her familyís business, Woodhouse Chocolate, honing her skills as a chocolatier, she had no real restaurant experience.
+So, immediately after college, she spent six months at Eldorado Kitchen in Sonoma, California testing the waters and confirming that this was the career path for her.
+Next was twenty-one months getting a Chefís degree at The California Culinary Academy in San Francisco, all the while working full time at City restaurants such as Catogna and Prospect.